-Notes to the consolidated interim financial statements for the period ended 30 June 2024 (Continued) (In the notes all amounts are shown in EGP Thousands unless otherwise stated)
+Notes to the consolidated interim financial statements for the period ended 30 September 2024 (Continued) (In the notes all amounts are shown in EGP Thousands unless otherwise stated)

-• The previous steps are repeated by following 6 scenarios for the rise and fall of interest rates (according to the various changes in the interest curve) for each currency to arrive at the economic value of the bank's equity aftershocks.
+- To determine the economic value of the bank's equity prior to any shocks, a forced summation procedure is carried out (considering the signal to make a clearing between the surplus and deficit positions) of the weighted positions for the various time periods for each currency separately. - The previous steps are repeated by following 6 scenarios for the rise and fall of interest rates (according to the various changes in the interest curve) for each currency to arrive at the economic value of the bank's equity aftershocks.